 Purchasing tickets for an event using PayPal is simple for attendees and only takes a few steps.
-They just hit “Get Tickets,” pick a ticket type, enter any information you're collecting, then complete their purchase on PayPal's website.
+They just select “Get Tickets,” pick a ticket type, enter any information you are collecting, and then complete their purchase on PayPal's website.
 Attendees can pay using their PayPal account or check out as a guest, and you and your ticket buyers will each receive an order confirmation email when orders are completed.
-Then they can access their tickets from the PDF attachment in the email, the Tickets page in their Ticketgateway account, or on the Ticketgateway mobile app for iPhone and Android.
+Then they can access their tickets from the PDF attachment in the email, the “Tickets” page on their TicketGateway account, or on the TicketGateway mobile app for iPhone and Android.

-TIP: If you don’t want your attendees to have to go to the PayPal website to pay, we recommend using Ticketgateway Payment Processing.
-You'll also have access to features like reserved seating and registration transfers, and in many cases you’ll pay less fees.
+TIP: If you do not want your attendees to have to go to the PayPal website to pay, we recommend using TicketGateway Payment Processing.
+You will also have access to features like reserved seating and registration transfers, and in many cases you will pay less fees.

 Registering for an event will appear as below.

-NOTE: If you're using Ticketgateway Payment Processing or Authorize.Net to take payments for your event, learn more about the registration process for your attendees.
+NOTE: If you are using TicketGateway Payment Processing or Authorize.Net to take payments for your event, learn more about the registration process for your attendees.

-When attendees reach your event page, they'll see all the details you've set up, including the location, date, time, and description.
+When attendees reach your event page, they will see all the details you have set up, including the location, date, time, and description.

 PRO TIP: Your event page is public the first time you create an event, meaning people can search for it in our event directory or search engines like Google.
-You can even promote your event with awesome tools like promotional codes, Facebook, and your organizer profile page.
+You can even promote your event with awesome tools like promotional codes, social media, and your organizer profile page.

-You can also make your event private so people can't find it online, then send out email invitations to attendees.
+You can also make your event private so people cannot find it online, then send out email invitations to attendees.

-Attendees select “Get Tickets” and – after they enter any promotional codes you've provided – they select the drop-down menu to choose the number of tickets they want.
-Then they just hit "Checkout."
+Attendees select “Get Tickets” and – after they enter any promotional codes you have provided – they select the drop-down menu to choose the number of tickets they want.
+Then they select "Checkout."